Looking for where to stay in Singapore? A 4-stay hotel, Park Hotel Alexandra is one of the best hotels outside the hustle and bustle of the city.

 Aqua Luna Bar

 Located on the infinity pool, Aqua Luna is a gorgeous floor-to-ceiling glass enclave with beautiful 180-degree views of the Skyline Ridges.
-This swim-up bar serves handcrafted cocktails and bar food.
+This swim-up bar serves handcrafted cocktails and bar food, reminding me of being in Sandals Montego Bay.

 What I loved instead was their Alexandra Sunset cocktail which has Grand Marnier infused with burnt rosemary mixed along with fresh lime, lemon, pineapple juice and cherry liqueur.